Bubblemania:

 A Pennsylvania man lost several teeth while chewing bubble gum in 1944 when the chunk he was chomping mysteriously exploded!

-When a New York pre-schooler rammed a toy fire engine into a gas pie, causing a dangerous leak, his twelve-year-old baby-sitter kep her cool - -and plugged the leak with a wad of bubble gum!
+When a New York pre-schooler rammed a toy fire engine into a gas pipe, causing a dangerous leak, his twelve-year-old baby-sitter kept her cool – and plugged the leak with a wad of bubble gum!

 Home